 Iced coffee is a wonderful summer treat that cools you down while delivering the caffeine kick that we crave from coffee.
 Your iced coffee does not have to be bitter or boring.

 Iced coffee is brewed hot and then added to a cup of ice to chill it quickly.
-To make iced coffee less bitter, we must focus on either getting a brew that is less bitter or sweeten iced coffee after brewing.
+To make iced coffee less bitter, we must focus on either getting a brew that is less bitter or sweetening iced coffee after brewing it.

 Most people assume that sweetening coffee is the only key to softening the bitter taste of coffee.
 The truth is a few tweaks to the brewing process can yield a less bitter brew.